Geometry-preserving and interpretable dimension reduction for compositional data: Discussions

 \section{Discussions}

 This paper proposes a novel approach for interpretable dimension reduction of compositional data.
-The CDR framework operates directly on the simplex, naturally handles zeros without artificial imputation, and features dual visualization, where the joint display of reduction matrices provides an immediate understanding of the reduction.
-Within this framework, we formalize compositional SDR as an identifiable optimality criterion.
-For estimation, we develop the CKDR method, which is consistent, embeds an intrinsic predictive model for downstream tasks, and generates sparse estimation due to the simplicial geometry of the CDR domain.
-Applications to microbiome data illustrate the effectiveness of our method in generating low-dimensional visualizations that reveal biologically interpretable patterns.
+Extending the concept of amalgamation, the CDR framework preserves the simplex geometry, thereby eliminating the need to impute zeros, and its dual visualization effectively conveys an at-a-glance interpretation.
+A new composition-tailored SDR is formulated under this framework.
+For estimation, we develop the CKDR method that yields sparse estimation.
+We reveal an intrinsic predictive model that enables downstream tasks and optimization via successive convex approximation, and we establish the estimator's consistency through a novel subspace-comparison argument.
+Applications to microbiome data illustrate the effectiveness of our method in generating predictive low-dimensional visualizations that reveal biologically interpretable patterns.
 Python codes for the proposed method and experiments are available at \texttt{\url{https://github.com/pjywang/CKDR}}.

-While this work focuses on supervised dimension reduction of compositional data, an unsupervised extension under the CDR framework can also be considered.
-Our method can also be extended by adding equi-sparsity regularization \citep{she2022supervised, liItsAllRelative2023} to detect latent amalgamations beyond those indirectly revealed by CKDR's emergent sparsity.
-Another promising avenue is to amalgamate ``noise'' variables \citep{park2023kernel} that have little influence on the response, such as those revealed in Figure~\ref{fig: ileum}, to obtain more concise interpretable sets of relevant predictors.

-A striking empirical feature of CKDR is the pronounced sparsity in estimated matrices, a form of \textit{implicit regularization} achieved without explicit sparsity-inducing penalty.
-Recently, similar properties inherent in the KDR objective have been theoretically analyzed in the Euclidean settings, including variable selection \citep{jordanSelfPenalizationPhenomenonFeature2021} and estimation of low-rank reduction matrices \citep{chenLayeredModelsCan2025}.
-Still, these works assume stringent assumptions that are invalid for compositional data.
-Developing a similar, rigorous account of implicit regularization under our CKDR framework therefore remains an important open problem.